luoxiu/Schedule/README.md

 # Schedule

-⏰ A interval-based and date-based job scheduler for swift.
+⏰ A interval-based and date-based task scheduler for swift, with incredibly sweet apis.

 ## Features